open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2021-02-19 Notes of the Technical Committee Meeting

+Attendees:  J. Larson, K. Dank, J. Stine, M. Brinas-Dobrowski,  J.Crabb, O. Coleman, M.Lens-FitzGerald, C. Wuttke,  S. Prayaga, D. Cundiff,  M. Frazzini, M. Aretoulaki, R. Nathenson

+The meeting began at 9:02 am CT

+### Antitrust statement and notice of recording  -- J. Stine

+### Review of the agenda, purpose of and expectations for the meeting  -- J. Stine

+### Introductions of new participants
+* Maria Aretoulaki – Voice AI Consultancy

+### OVN Vocabulary Document
+* 1.0 Vocabulary document available at this [link](https://github.com/open-voice-network/docs/blob/master/vocabulary.md)
+* Workgroup moderators and communities need to incorporate this vocabulary into their documents by end of March in the Q1 deliverables
+* Reminder – if you have desired changes to this document, please follow the pull request process

+### Reminder:  Work Group Deep Dives begin March 5
+* March 5 – Privacy
+* March 19 - VRS
+* April 2 – Security
+* April 16 – Architecture

+### Quarterly milestone review – Q1 Red, Yellow, Green
+* VRS
+    * Publish schema 1.0 – RED
+         * need to determine if have full scope of decisions
+    * Process – GREEN
+* Architecture
+    * Define extensible strategy for evolving components –YELLOW
+* Privacy
+    * Voice privacy guidelines 1.0 – GREEN
+    * Working with workgroups and communities - GREEN
+* Security
+    * Voice Security Guidelines 1.0 – GREEN
+    * Working with workgroups and communities – YELLOW
+    * Friends and Family Review –shift to Q2
+* Privacy and Security Research
+    * High Level Overview –GREEN

+### News and New Items – Trends, thought-provokers, core questions
+* Phil Archer presentation in VRS workgroup meeting was very useful.
+The recording is in the google workspace
+* Our response to the question of “Is OVN a standards organization” needs some clarification.
+    * It’s a bit open at this point
+    * Some things that we may create may become standards such as standards around VRS
+    * OVN may end up becoming a standards body and if that becomes reality, we’ll have to evolve to that
+    * The Linux Foundation will play a role in this as well
+    * Our defined process for publishing standards has been reviewed by the Steering Committee and will be brought back to an upcoming Technical Committee meeting for transparency
+* Electronic Frontier Association proposal that seems to benefit all parties on how to reset the controls that large voice organizations have.
+We may benefit from understanding this.
+Jon will share it out on slack

+Meeting adjourned at 9:52 ct

 # 2021-02-05 Notes of the Technical Committee Meeting

 Attendees:  J. Larson, K. Dank, J. Stine, M. Brinas-Dobrowski, N.Myers, J.Crabb, D. Rogers, O. Coleman, M.Lens-FitzGerald, C. Wuttke, S. Baul, S. Prayaga, D. Cundiff, P. Gopal